aaronbloomfield/pdr/labs/lab02/index.md

 In-lab
 ------

-Carry out [Tutorial 2: LLDB](../../tutorials/02-lldb/index.html) OR [Tutorial 2: GDB](../../tutorials/02-gdb/index.html) on how to use Unix debuggers.
-The debugger is an important tool that you will use extensively throughout the semester to debug your code.
-You will need to download the prog1.cpp and debug.cpp files for the tutorial.
+Complete Part II of the tutorial for this lab and submit your debugged version of debug.cpp; we are not submitting prog1.cpp.
+Remember the standard identifying header information.

-In the future, if you have a post-compilation problem with your program (crash, etc.), the TAs will not help you until you have run it through the debugger and learned all that can be learned from this.
+Going forward, if you have a post-compilation problem with your program (crash, etc.), the TAs will not help you until you have run it through the debugger and learned all that can be learned from this.
 So make sure you understand the tutorial!

-Submit your debugged version of debug.cpp to inlab2; we are not submitting prog1.cpp.
-Remember the standard identifying header information.

 Verify to yourself that your methods are working properly with your linked list code using the debugger that you just learned about.
 If you have not yet completed your linked list implementation, use the debugger to help you identify the issues/problems with parts of your current implementation.
 Consult with a TA if you have questions.